yaz008/TG-GPT-API/README.md

 Connect your TCP client to the server to start using GPT

+### Recomended

+Create a task in [Task Sceduler](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) that will run the server indefinitely starting at user logon

+Thus, all projects that rely on this server will function correctly

 ## License

 TG-GPT-API is a free, open-source software distributed under the [MIT License](LICENSE.txt)